heutelbeck/sapl-policy-engine/sapl-documentation/6_4_SpringIntegration.md

 Your application sends an authorization subscription to the PDP, which evaluates its policies and returns a decision.
 If the decision carries constraints (obligations or advice), the constraint handler bundle executes the appropriate handlers before the result reaches the caller.

+A collection of working demo applications covering common integration scenarios is available at [sapl-demos](https://github.com/heutelbeck/sapl-demos).

 ## Quick Start

 Here's a complete example to show how the pieces fit together.